The 3 Principles to Achieving Financial Independence Through Real Estate Investing

 #1 – Tax Benefits

 That’s $3,000 a year.
-With having corporate salary of a quarter of a million dollars to replace, that’s a lot of properties.
+When you have a corporate salary of a quarter of a million dollars to replace, that’s a lot of properties.
 However, he was able to slash the amount of money he needed to replace his salary with nearly in half because of the tax benefits real estate offers.
 “With income property, due to depreciation, which is the best tax write-off that you can imagine, you end up paying very little in taxes when you take that into account,” Fernando said.
 “When I was working for Apple in California, I was roughly paying 50% of my income to the government, which means that I only need to make about half gross that I was making in corporate America in order to be at the same point, due to the tax situation.”

 Right off the bat, the tax advantages of real estate will allow you to have a “freedom number” that is significantly less than your current pre-taxed income from your corporate career.
-This involves hiring an accountant who has experience in the real estate niche you are pursuing (here is a video where I outline exactly how to find the best accountant)
+This involves hiring an accountant who has experience in the real estate niche you are pursuing.
+Here is a video where I outline exactly how to find the best accountant.

 #2 – Appreciation

-Another thing that accelerated Fernando’s financial independence was appreciation.
+Another thing that accelerated Fernando’s financial independence through real estate was appreciation.
 “Appreciation is certainly something that comes into play,” he said.
 “Over time, the properties have appreciated and some of them I’ve been able to do an equity strip from the properties due to the things that I’ve made, and you can also do an equity strip from the properties and you don’t have to pay any taxes when you borrow money against the properties.”